butchland/butchland-machine-learning-notes/_posts/2020-07-06-fastai-deeplearning-adventure-guides-part2.md

 * She uses the forums as much as she can, but wishes for a more person-to-person interaction even if only an online one, since her goal of combining images with weather forecasts is not a common thing being done in her field.

 #### Sonia's schedule
-* Sonia is hoping to add deeplearning to her data science skills.
+* Sonia is hoping to add deep learning to her data science skills.
 She has been using Python in her other projects, and is interested in building a recommendation system for local goverment units based on public health data from health insurance claims of their constituents to hopefully improve public health outcomes.
 * She started watching the videos and participating in the forums.
 She is eager to learn new skills, but also realizes her intended project is quite ambitious and instead is working on smaller, simpler projects.
 * Her problem is sustaining her interest and momentum.
 While she welcomes the fact that the MOOC allows her to learn on her own pace, she also knows that  a regular schedule with defined weekly objectives can help her maintain a consistent pace to her advancement in deep learning.